 Additionally, I work using techniques from Attachment therapy, Family Systems Therapy, Cognitive Behavioral Therapy, and Emotionally-Focused Therapy.

+I am a Pennsylvania Licensed Marriage and Family Therapist.
 I have a Masters Degree from The College of New Jersey in Marriage, Family, and Couple’s Therapy and Counseling and have completed post-graduate training in Sex Therapy from Council for Relationships in Philadelphia, PA.
 Before deciding to become a therapist, I worked in business for a few years.

 In addition to my therapy practice, I have been an adjunct professor of Human Sexuality and have served as a guest lecturer at The University of Pennsylvania.
 I have also been interviewed for New York Magazine.
 You can see that feature here.